-Ride to Work Day now works to bring awareness of the need to share the road with motorcyclists and promote the joys of riding for both recreation and transportation.
-Whether you ride a motorcycle or scooter to work or for recreation, Las Vegas motorcycle lawyers want you to be safe out on the roads.
+Ride to Work Day was developed to encourage those with motorcycles and scooters to use them during their work commute.
+The event emphasized how using these vehicles instead of cars helped alleviate traffic congestion, fuel consumption, commuting time, and parking space shortages.
+Ride to Work Day currently aims to raise awareness about the importance of sharing the road with motorcyclists while also promoting the fun of riding for both enjoyment and transportation.
+Whether you ride a motorcycle or scooter to work or relax while riding the most scenic roads in Nevada, our Las Vegas motorcycle lawyers want you to be safe out on the roads.

 Sharing the Road with Motorcycles and Scooters

-- Because motorcycles are smaller than cars and trucks, make sure to carefully check your blind spots before changing lanes or merging onto highways.
+- Because motorcycles are smaller than cars and trucks, always make sure to check your blind spots before merging onto highways or changing lanes.

-- Allow for extra following distances (three to four seconds versus the standard two seconds) because motorcyclists may suddenly slow down by downshifting or rolling off the throttle instead of breaking.
+- Allow for longer following distances (three to four seconds instead of the customary two seconds) since motorcyclists may suddenly slow down by downshifting or rolling off the throttle rather than braking.

-- Do not intentionally cut-off or pull in front of a motorcyclist because it can cause them to slide and fall while over-braking.
+- Do not cut off or drive in front of a motorcycle rider on purpose, as this can cause them to skid when over-braking.

-- Give motorcycles an entire lane and do not attempt to pass in the same lane as the motorcyclist.
+- Allow motorcycles to take up the entire lane and do not attempt to pass in the same lane as them.

 Las Vegas Motorcycle Lawyers Fighting for Your Rights

-Unfortunately, not all drivers are attentive or take sharing the road with motorcyclists seriously.
-According to the NHTSA, almost 5,000 motorcyclists died on the road during 2015.
-With rising gas costs, the number of motorcycles and scooters on the road have increased during the past several years.
+Not all drivers pay attention to motorcycles or scooters on the road.
+According to the National Highway Transit Safety Administration (NHTSA), more than 5,000 motorcyclists died on the road in 2020.
+With rising gas costs, expect to see the number of motorcycles and scooters on the road increasing.